Walk in the Park

 All Ages, FREE, Three days a week

 Any patient with arthritis or at risk of developing arthritis is encouraged to participate in The Town of Chapel Hill Parks and Recreation Department's Walk in the Park Program, where they will be introduced to Walk With Ease (WWE).
 Led by trained and certified instructors, WWE is scientifically proven to help reduce the pain and stiffness associated with arthritis.
 This program is also great for individuals of all ages looking to engage in a simple and low-impact walking program.

-Here in Chapel Hill, healthcare providers from Walk with a Doc-Chapel Hill, a proven arthritis intervention program developed by the Arthritis Foundation, will host events, inviting patients and other community members to go on a group walk together at a local park.
+Here in Chapel Hill, healthcare providers from Walk with a Doc-Chapel Hill, a proven arthritis intervention program developed by the Arthritis Foundation, will host events, inviting patients and other community members to go on a group

 While walking, healthcare providers will present a short presentation on a popular health topic, and offer the opportunity for the group to address health-related questions of any providers, researchers, and staff from UNC’s Thurston Arthritis Research Center, Department of Orthopedics, and the Osteoarthritis Action Alliance.